jackdewinter/pymarkdown/newdocs/src/plugins/rule_md014.md

 ```
 ````

+> **Explanation**: This example passes because not every line starts with `$`.
+The lines `file` and `file2` represent command output, satisfying the rule's exception that allows `$` prefixes when output is also shown.
+This distinguishes it from the first correct scenario where all prefixes were removed.

 ## Fix Description

 The reason for not being able to auto-fix this rule is context.
-A developer can be reasonably be expected to look at this sample:
+A developer can reasonably be expected to look at this sample:

 ````Markdown
 ```shell